CCC200/modwiki/README.md

 # modwiki
 Create self-updating dex sites for Pokemon Showdown mods.

-[!IMPORTANT]
+> [!IMPORTANT]
-This repo is primarily setup to support a single mod that is being maintained by the repo owner.
-It might support others out of the box, but expect the possibility of needing to change the codebase.
+> This repo is primarily designed to support a single mod.
+It might support others out of the box but expect the possibility of needing to change the codebase.

 ## Setup
 1. Fork the repo and clone it to a machine capable of serving to your webserver/pages site etc.